qucontrol/krotov/docs/06_krotovs_method.rst

 \{\epsilon_l^{(i)}(t)\}, \Phi]` that is equivalent to :math:`J[\{\ket{\phi_k^{(i)}(t)}\}, \{\epsilon_l^{(i)}(t)\}]`, but includes an arbitrary scalar potential $\Phi$.
-The freedom in this scalar potential is then used to formulate a condition for monotonic convergence,
+The freedom in this scalar potential is then used to formulate a condition to ensure monotonic convergence,

 .. math::
    :label: krotov_proto_update